subrotomojumder/winter-cloth-distribution-forntend-assign7/README.md

 ### Features

 - Winter clothes can be distributed among the poor through this site.
 Anyone can donate .
-Any warm clothes can be added, edited and deleted here
+Any warm clothes can be added, edited and deleted here.
+From here you can work as a volunteer.

 ### Used technology